Gwenillia/Better-Equideow/README.md

 différentes informations du jeux comme le blup, le PG, les compétences mais aussi d'afficher un coefficient de victoire pour mieux gérer ses blups notamment

+Il s'agit la des nouvelles et anciennes version de l'extension trouvable en stores.
+Ainsi que de la version vX.Y.Z qui est ma version personnel (incluant des features de l'abonnement VIP).
+La version vX.Y.Z n'arrivera jamais dans les store et est buggué et non fiable.
 ---
 ## Better Howrse
 Small chrome extension for Howrse that allow you to get more informations about your horses and competition difficulties.

+Here are available all recents and pasts updates of the browser extension that you can find on the stores.
+There is also the vX.Y.Z which is my personnal version of the extension (that adds some VIP sub features).
+The vX.Y.Z will never made it to the stores and is buggy and unreliable

 ---
 [![Last Version](https://img.shields.io/badge/last%20version-v1.4.0-informational)](#)